JensJoschi/variability_timing/methods.md

 (#2 OR #7 OR #11 OR #12 OR #14) (9634, ~ 30 h, ~100 add data points)

-I removed again all studies with exactly 3 photoperiods measured, because they are not useful for DRC  analysis, but nevertheless good for the literature search.
+ ### drc analysis(old)
 For all studies that were included, I noted study species, sample sizes, coordinates and altitude (if available), and saved the PRCs as .png files.
 I then extracted the data from the figures using WebPlotDigitizer Version 3.12 (Rohatgi, 2017).
 When raw data was avaiulable (x % of all cases) I used this data to test the error rate of manual extraction (todo, but small according to initial tests).
 Where neccessary,  the day length was then rounded or corrected to match the description in materials and methods of the respective study.
 For example the points on the x-axis were in some cases not continous as the axis would suggest (e.g. x-axis in (Paolucci et al., 2013) mixes 1h intervals with 2h intervals), or points were plotted next to each other for better visibility  (Riihimaa Ari et al., 2004).
 Y-values that were slightly above 100% or below 0% were set to 100% and 0% respectively. in one figure of (Urbanski et al., 2012), 1 data point that appeared in the figure but did not exist in the available raw data was deleted.

 To estimate the slopes I modelled diapause with four-parameter binomial dose response curves in R. This analysis provides lower and upper bounds of photoperiodic induction (I constrained these to range from 0 to 100%), the slope, and the inflection point where 50 % of the individuals are induced (critical day length), so four parameters per slope were estimated.
-Where detailed information on sample sizes was available (% of all cases), I weighted diapause estimates by number of trials.
+Where detailed information on sample sizes was available (% of all cases), we used these numbers to weight the individual points of the PRC.
+We wish to emphasize that a lack of detailed information  should not be confused with a partially unweighted (“vote-count”) meta-analysis, because the sample size (populations per study) was always known.
+Rather, the lack of weighing in the PRC estimates lead to slightly higher standard errors in the estimates, i.e. the missing information occurred on a lower level (points within population) than the level of replication (population).
 I also recorded the standard error, using a robust sandwich estimation method (Zeileis, 2006).
 To get the coordinates of the study populations, I used 1) the coordinates that were quoted in the studies, or, if not available coordinates of the quoted town or area.
 Town and area coordinates were made available by the WikiProject Geographical coordinates and the Geohack tool (Dispenser et al., 2018)

 There were 2 problems with the first attempt to calculate dose-response-curves.
 First, studies with only 1 point estimate on the slope part should not be included, because the slope estimate becomes unreliable.
 Secondly, the estimation method with 4 parameters per curve costs many degrees of freedom.
 Intuitively one would expect, however, that all populations of one species have the same lower and upper limit, wich would reduce the estimation to 2 parameters per slope, plus 2 global parameters.
 I therefore tried the following models on each study (sorted by plausibility):